 6. New York

-Under New York’s rent reform laws, landlords can charge a maximum of $20 as an application fee, and they must provide a copy of the screening report or a receipt from the screening service to justify the charge.
+Under New York’s rent reform laws, landlords can charge a maximum of $20 as an application fee (New York Real Property Law § 238-a) and must provide a copy of the screening report or a receipt from the screening service to justify the charge.

-Virginia landlords may charge up to $50 per applicant for a rental application.
+Virginia landlords may charge up to $50 per applicant for a rental application (Virginia Code § 55.1-1203).
 Landlords are not allowed to profit from application fees, and they must process applications in the order received to avoid taking multiple fees for a single vacancy.
 For subsidized housing units, the maximum application fee is capped at $32.

 Washington State requires landlords to disclose application fees upfront and to only charge what it costs to screen the applicant, according to WA’s Landlord-Tenant laws.
 They must also inform applicants of the screening criteria before collecting any fee.